arboriginal/PlayerRider/README.md

 **You can ride a player if**:

 * You have the permission `playerrider.ride`
-* This player has the permission `playerrider.duck`
+* This player has the permission `playerrider.duck` (and didn't disabled it, see commands)
 * You are not in a vehicle / already on a player`
 * Your hand contains one of the allowed items (configurable)